HTenkanen/mobility-course/source/index.rst

 .. figure:: img/Sustainable_mobility_banner.png

-*Block course, University of Augsburg*: **GeoPython: Spatial data science for sustainable mobility** deals with the use of spatial data science approaches to study sustainable mobility and accessibility in urban environments.
+*Special course*: **Spatial data science for sustainable mobility** deals with the use of spatial data science approaches to study sustainable mobility and accessibility in urban environments.

 After participating in the event, the student is able to: